- Senior Political Reporter, Oregon Public Broadcasting, 2016 to present.

 About Jeff Mapes

-In this wide-ranging interview Mapes offers his observations on changes to Oregon’s political parties, the rural/urban divide, and the evolution of a state from being “pretty isolated from the rest of the country” to a “national beacon of cool.”
+In this wide-ranging interview Mapes offers multiple observations on changes to Oregon’s political parties.
+He details the rural/urban divide that affected Oregon’s politics.
+He notes the evolution of the state from being “pretty isolated from the rest of the country” to a “national beacon of cool.”

-Whether as an Oregonian reporter or senior political reporter for OPB, Mapes has sought the balance between having good relationships with elected officials, staff, and lobbyists he reports about, and maintaining his journalistic objectivity and integrity.
+Whether as an Oregonian reporter or senior political reporter for OPB, Mapes has sought balance in his coverage.
+He navigated having good relationships with elected officials, staff, and lobbyists he reports about, and maintaining his journalistic objectivity and integrity.